Package insert / product label

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-No carcinogenicity, mutagenicity and impairment of fertility studies were conducted with Differin Lotion.
+No carcinogenicity, genotoxicity, or impairment of fertility studies were conducted with Differin Lotion.

-The safety and efficacy of Differin Lotion applied once daily for the treatment of acne vulgaris were assessed in two 12-week, multicenter, controlled clinical studies of similar design, comparing Differin Lotion to the Lotion vehicle in acne subjects.
+The safety and efficacy of Differin Lotion applied once daily for the treatment of acne vulgaris were assessed in two 12-week, multicenter, controlled clinical trials of similar design, comparing Differin Lotion to the lotion vehicle in acne subjects.